jcolag/entropy-arbitrage/2022-02-07-cripple-creek.md

 The most important issue was adding "freezing rain" to the list of weather conditions that get identified in the daily bar graph.
 Basically, I need to wait for these conditions to arise to see them get rejected---the code prints anything unrecognized---before the weather's name can be translated to a visual difference.
 In this case, it's not perfect, but I use 🧊 the ice emoji.

-Beyond that, the documentation now explains the [QPF](https://en.wikipedia.org/wiki/Quantitative_precipitation_forecast) values, and I bumped a couple of libraries.
+Beyond that, the documentation now explains the {% wiki Quantitative_precipitation_forecast|QPF|en %} values, and I bumped a couple of libraries.

 ## Miniboost